Ratchet & Clank: Into the Nexus: Reception

-Into the Nexus received "generally positive reviews" from critics, according to review aggregator Metacritic.
+Ratchet & Clank: Into the Nexus received "generally favorable reviews" from critics, according to review aggregator website Metacritic.

 Andrew Reiner of Game Informer scored the game an 8/10.
 He praised the visuals, particularly during action sequences where the screen is covered with explosions, particles, and flying nuts and bolts.
 He did say the series "shows its age" with its dated texture work and character models, but enjoyed the soundtrack, calling it "playful" and "energetic".
 Reiner also enjoyed the "excellent" weapons and gadgets for offering gameplay variety, as well as the replayability, controls, and the VVVVVV inspired Clank mini-game.
 Lastly, Reiner felt at odds with the game's length; he felt that even though the game "packs a punch", it ended sooner than expected, writing: "Into the Nexus gameplay holds true to what we’ve known and enjoyed for over a decade.
 Should we be demanding bigger and better things?
 Maybe, but there’s something about this formula that just works.
 I walked away from it hungry for more."